frarees/typometer/README.md

 # Typometer

-Typometer is a tool to measure and analyze visual latency of text / code editors.
+Typometer is a tool to measure and analyze the visual latency of text editors.

-Editor latency is delay between an input event and a corresponding screen update, in particular case – delay between keystroke and character appearance.
+Editor latency is the delay between an input event and a corresponding screen update — in particular, the delay between keystroke and character appearance.
 While there are many kinds of delays (caret movement, line editing, etc.), typing latency is a major predictor of editor usability.

-Check [Typing with pleasure](https://pavelfatin.com/typing-with-pleasure) to learn more about editor latency and its effects on typing performance.
+Check the article [typing with pleasure](https://pavelfatin.com/typing-with-pleasure) to learn more about editor latency and its effects on typing performance.

 ## Download

 Check the releases section.

 Java 8 or later is required to run the program.
-You can [download Java](https://java.com/download) from the official site.
+You can download [Java](https://java.com/download) from the official site.

 ## Build

-You will need a [JDK](https://www.oracle.com/java/technologies/javase-jdk15-downloads.html) and [Maven](http://maven.apache.org).
+You will need a [JDK](https://jdk.java.net) and [Maven](http://maven.apache.org).
 Once you have them set up, you're ready to build Typometer.

 Open your terminal of choice, and set your working directory to this project's root (where `pom.xml` is located).
 Then, build with Maven:

 ```
-mvn clean pacakge
+mvn clean package
 ```

 If the compilation is successful, you will get a `target` directory, with the executable `typometer-<version>.jar` available inside.